What Is Data-Driven Marketing & Why Is It Important?

 Competitive Advantage: Stay Ahead of the Game

-Businesses that are not reaping benefits from their data are fast falling behind.
+Businesses that are not reaping benefits from their data are falling fast behind.
 Conversely, when you implement data-driven marketing, you stand to outcompete your rivals who remain tethered to traditional or outdated approaches.

 Data gives you a competitive advantage: it allows you to spot trends, respond to changes in the market, and stay flexible in a world that moves at breakneck speed.